OpenTranslationBible/open-bible/en-GB/14.2 Chronicles/md/2-chronicles-04.md

 ## 2 Chronicles 4:10

-He set the Sea on the right side of the house toward the southeast.
+He positioned the Sea on the right side of the house, towards the southeast.

 ---